 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Anaplan's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.8% in Q3.
+Anaplan's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.4% in Q1.

 That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop this is still around the average of what we typically see in SaaS businesses.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market, so it is important to track.
+Despite it going down over the last year, this is still around the lower average of what we typically see in SaaS businesses.
+Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.

 Key Takeaways from Anaplan's Q1 Results

 Is Now The Time?

 When considering Anaplan, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 Although Anaplan is not a bad business, it probably wouldn't be one of our picks.
 Its revenue growth has been strong.
-But while its customers are increasing their spending quite quickly, suggesting that they love the product, unfortunately its customer acquisition is less efficient than many comparable companies and its cash burn raises the question if it can sustainably maintain its growth.
+But while its customers are increasing their spending quite quickly, suggesting that they love the product, the downside is that its customer acquisition is less efficient than many comparable companies and its cash burn raises the question if it can sustainably maintain its growth.